vmware/cloud-director-extension-standard-library/documentation/extension-sdk/lifecycle.md

 - End-user license agreement
 - VMware Customer Experience Improvement Program note

-In case of remote signing the accepted `certificate.pem` by Cloud Director follows the format:
+In case of remote signing the accepted `certificate.pem` by VMware Cloud Director follows the format:
 ```shell
 SHA256(manifest.mf)= <Base64 encoded signature of the SHA256 of manifest.mf>
 -----BEGIN CERTIFICATE-----